NotTimTam/NotTimTam/README.md

 ---

 ### A Little More About Me
-**I'm working to create open-source, self-hostable APIs and resources, because if you don't build your projects with open-source tools, you don't own them...**
+**I'm working to create open-source tools, because if you build your projects on closed-source tech, you don't own them...**

 I'm a full stack developer by profession and an aspiring AI engineer in my free time.